DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/20 Series Types/Bar/05 Specify the Bar Width/01 Relative Bar Width.md

 Regulating the empty space on a bar's sides controls the relative angular bar width.
-Use the [barPadding](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/5%20Series%20Types/CommonPolarChartSeries/barPadding.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/series/#barPadding') option to specify how much of the available sector should be empty.
+Use the [barPadding](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/5%20Series%20Types/CommonPolarChartSeries/barPadding.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/series/#barPadding') property to specify how much of the available sector should be empty.
 For example, a **barPadding** of 0.1 leaves 10% of the available sector empty giving the rest to the bar.

 ---
 ##### jQuery